Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/create-edit-delete-actions.md

 ![The Input Actions **more** menu as displayed in the Project Settings window](images/InputActionsSettingsMoreMenu.png)

+> [!NOTE]
-> **Note:** this **more** (⋮) menu is only available when the Actions Editor is viewed within the Project Settings window.
+> This **more** (⋮) menu is only available when the Actions Editor is viewed within the Project Settings window.
 It isn't available when the Actions Editor is open in a separate window.

 ## Other ways to create Actions